aksharat/TensorFlow/README.md

 # TensorFlow
- a repo for all tensorflow training projects
+ a repo for all tensorflow training projects (from ZTM course)